Cargill/splinter-docs/docs/0.5/references/cli/splinterd.1.md

 `--oauth-client-secret OAUTH-CLIENT-SECRET`
 : Specifies the client secret for the OAuth provider used by the REST API.

+`--oauth-openid-auth-params` `[,...]`
+: Specifies one or more additional parameters to add to OAuth OpenID auth requests.
+Each parameter must be formatted as a `<key>=<value>` pair.
+This option only has an effect when `--oauth-provider openid` is used.

+`--oauth-openid-scopes` `[,...]`
+: Specifies one or more additional scopes to request from the OAuth OpenID provider.
+This option only has an effect when `--oauth-provider openid` is used.

 `--oauth-openid-url OAUTH-OPENID-URL`
 : OpenID discovery document URL for the OAuth provider used by the REST API.
-  This option is required when `--oauth-provider openid` is used.
+  This option is required when `--oauth-provider azure` or `--oauth-provider openid` is used.

 `--oauth-provider OAUTH-PROVIDER`
 : Specifies the OAuth provider used by the REST API.
-Accepted values: `github`, `openid`.
+Accepted values: `azure`, `github`, `google`, `openid`.

 `--oauth-redirect-url OAUTH-REDIRECT-URL`
 : Redirect URL for the OAuth provider used by the REST API.